marcobuffa/CWC_PalletDrag/README.md

 4. Copy the **{8d4fed09-7c4a-4af1-85cb-1d7c24c6b9a7}.zip** file in **C:\Program Files\Siemens\Automation\Portal V1x\Data\Hmi\CustomControls** folder
 5. Refresh the **My Controls** right side pane in the TIA Portal WinCC Unified screen editor
 6. Enjoy

+## Disclaimer

+The code provided in this repository is intended as an example only.
+We do not guarantee that the code is error-free or suitable for any specific purpose.
+Use of the code is at the user's discretion.
+We do not assume any responsibility for any issues arising from the use of the code.

+The copyright of any libraries included in the code belongs to their respective developers.